 Related: Getting and staying lean after 45.

-Proactively Manage Stress and Anxiety
+4. Proactively Manage Stress and Anxiety

 It's easy to think that if you just manage calories in and calories out that you can win the weight loss game, but as we age, hormones and cortisol play an increasing role in your overall well-being.
 Unfortunately, if you're not sleeping or you're constantly stressed out at work, then you're not going to see weight loss results as fast or at all.
-Well-being is holistic and managing stress and anxiety is paramount to good health and managing weight.
+Wellbeing is holistic, so managing stress and anxiety is equally as important as tracking your food and working out consistently.

 I hope Mark’s ideas put some thoughts in your mind about what you’re missing out in your own world.
 Opportunities, feelings of fulfillment, equanimity and heck, maybe even a little joy.
 If you could use some help with this process, I can help.
 If you’d rather DIY the journey, I recommend starting with the following three resources to get you started on a path of better living…

-1. Read Mark’s post about cultivating vitality.
+- Read Mark’s post about cultivating vitality.

-2. Read the book Essentialism: The Disciplined Pursuit of Less - it will help you determine your priorities.
+- Read the book Essentialism: The Disciplined Pursuit of Less - it will help you determine your priorities.

-3. Check out this post on the signs of burnout and how to avoid it (<- it's not as hard as you might think)
+- Check out this post on the signs of burnout and how to avoid it (<- it's not as hard as you might think)

 Want more ideas on cultivating well-being?

 - Learn how to get fit after 40 or even 50.